-For trade receivables, the Group uses the practical expedient under SFRS(I) 9 in the form of an allowance matrix to measure the ECL, where the loss allowance was recognised with respect to these trade receivables.
+For trade receivables, the Group uses the practical expedient under SFRS(1) 9 in the form of an allowance matrix to measure the ECL, where the loss allowance is equal to lifetime ECL.
+No loss allowance was recognised with respect to these trade receivables.
 Note (i):